madeindra/signal-setup-guide/signal-server-aws-setup/README.md

 3. Name your `Bucket name` and select your `Region`, then select `Next`.

-4. On `Configure options` tab, select `Next`.

-5. On `Set permission` tab, remove the check on `Block all public access` and check on `I acknowledge that the current settings may result in this bucket and the objects within becoming public`, then select `Next`.
+4. Scroll down to `Block Public Access Setting for bucket` remove the check on `Block all public access`  and check on `I acknowledge that the current settings may result in this bucket and the objects within becoming public`.

-6. On `Review` tab, click `Create bucket`.

-7. Open your bucket, then select `Permission` tab, and select `Access Control List` sub tab.

-8. On `Public access` select `Everyone` and check all on `Access to the objects` and `Access to this bucket's ACL`.

-9. Do the same on `S3 log delivery group` in `Log Delivery`.
+5. Scroll down and click `Create Bucket`

+6. Open your bucket by clicking on the name.

-10. Select `Bucket Policy` sub tab and write this (change `your-bucket-name` to your bucket name).
+7. Go to `Permissions` tab and scroll down to `Bucket policy`, fill with this (change `your-bucket-name` to your bucket name).

 ```
 {